-Eating and drinking is at the heart of the Spanish cultural experience (some might even call it a national pastime).
+Eating and drinking are at the heart of the Spanish cultural experience (some might even call it a national pastime).
 Get familiar with ordering drinks in Spanish as well as typical drinks in Spain by following these tips and tricks.
 Soon you’ll be navigating the Madrid bar scene like a pro!

 Ordering Drinks in Spanish: The Basics

-If the the thought of having to order a drink in Spanish has you sweating bullets, take a deep breath and relax.
+If the thought of having to order a drink in Spanish has you sweating bullets, take a deep breath and relax.
 Once you learn a few key terms and phrases, it’s much easier than you might think.

 To start, the bartender makes eye contact with you or your server approaches your table.
 Here’s how the exchange will most likely begin:

 - ¿Qué quieres beber? – What do you want to drink?

 - ¿Qué quieres tomar? – What do you want to have?